 Yellow Fever, Malaria, Dengue, West Nile Virus, and Hemorrhagic Fever are pestilences that are carried by mosquitoes, which bite an infected mammal and then bite a human.
 Controlling mosquitoes will go a long way to controlling an outbreak of any of these diseases.
 While in Canada we think of these diseases as being tropical diseases, however, with the prevalence of global travel, our Northern populations can be exposed to these diseases, too.
 Malaria was introduced into Canada in the 16th and 17th centuries by immigrants from tropical areas, British soldiers coming from India, Black slaves from Africa, and ships carrying goods from the Caribbean.
 Malaria is controlled where the breeding grounds for mosquitoes are drained or treated.
 We’ll talk about that later.

-Flies are the vectors for typhoid fever, a illness passed from infected feces to water supplies.
+Flies are the vectors for typhoid fever, an illness passed from infected feces to water supplies.
 People contract typhoid by contact with infected water.
 Flies can accelerate the spread of the disease.
 Cleanliness and clean water are the first defence against typhoid.
 But when infrastructure breaks down and water supplies become contaminated, as in the aftermath of the Earthquakes in Haiti, in 2010, or during civil unrest or war, typhoid can infect large populations.
-Soap and water hygiene, water purification, and control of flies, prevent the disease .
+Soap and water hygiene, water purification, and control of flies prevent the disease.

-Typhus Fever is not passed person to person.
-During the Napoleonic wars, Napoleon lost more soldiers to typhus than to the battle field.
+Typhus Fever is not passed from person to person.
+During the Napoleonic wars, Napoleon lost more soldiers to typhus than to the battlefield.
 Also called “trench fever, the vector is a body louse.
-In unclean conditions the louse can hide and reproduce.
-Humans are infected through the blood sucking louse.
+In unclean conditions, the louse can hide and reproduce.
+Humans are infected through the blood-sucking louse.
 DDT was invented to kill lice in Europe during WWII and incidences of typhus are rare today.
 There are only about 100 cases of typhus reported in the US each year.

 Ticks spread Lyme disease, Spotted fever, Hemorrhagic Fever, Tularemia, and paralysis.
-There are several ticks in North America and all can be carriers of disease.
-By checking both animals and humans regularly during tick season in Spring to Early summer, and removing ticks before they embed, these disease can be prevented.
+There are several ticks in North America and all can be carriers of the disease.
+By checking both animals and humans regularly during tick season in Spring to Early Summer, and removing ticks before they embed, these diseases can be prevented.

 Flies spread disease by breeding in waste, manure, compost piles, blood spills, and outhouses.
-Once they touch down on rotting flesh, or manure, they lift off again and land in water supplies or feed.
-The hair on their legs carries bacteria and disease, which is then ingested by animals.
-Some flies also bite you and your animals, transferring the diseases that they carry through blood.
-Further, blow flies and nasal bot flies torment your animals by laying their eggs on wounds, or in the nasal cavity and their maggots eat the flesh of their host.
+Once they touch down on rotting flesh or manure, they lift off again and land in water supplies or feed.
+The hair on their legs carries bacteria and disease, which are then ingested by animals.
+Some flies also bite you and your animals, transferring the diseases that they carry through the blood.
+Further, blowflies and nasal bot flies torment your animals by laying their eggs on wounds, or in the nasal cavity and their maggots eat the flesh of their host.
 Something you want to avoid.
 The life cycle of a fly is approx 10 days to 2 weeks.
-Each female adult fly lives approx. 143 hours and in the time lays thousands of eggs.
+Each female adult fly lives approx. 143 hours and in the time lay thousands of eggs.
 This cycle repeats numerous times in warm weather.

 Using livestock to control flies

 The best way to control flies is to prevent them from reproducing.
-Free range poultry is one of the first defences against infestations of flies, as well as other insects pests.
-They scratch or puddle into the manure pack in the barn yard and will feed on maggots, the larvae stage of the fly.
-Ducks are especially fond of insects, and expert at finding and consuming large numbers, at every stage of their life-cycle.
+Free-range poultry is one of the first defences against infestations of flies, as well as other insect pests.
+They scratch or puddle into the manure pack in the barnyard and will feed on maggots, the larvae stage of the fly.
+Ducks are especially fond of insects, and experts at finding and consuming large numbers, at every stage of their life-cycle.
 I have watched duckling just 24 hours old, searching for flies to eat.
 They also relish slugs and snails.
-Chickens, too, are good at finding and consuming maggots, although they don’t go after flying insects as voraciously as ducks..
+Chickens, too, are good at finding and consuming maggots, although they don’t go after flying insects as voraciously as ducks…

 Every barn should be equipped with fly traps in several key areas, beside windows, and near lights that will attract the pests.
 There are several patterns for homemade fly traps available, they work on the principle that while flies will enter a trap by flying upward through a small opening, to enter the trap.
-They don’t fly downward as easily, and become trapped.
-These traps should be cleaned or replaced at least once a week, so that any eggs laid within the trap are not given a chance to move to adult stage.
-You can download this sophisticated trap from TALC, made with 3 upcycled plastic 2 litre bottles.
+They don’t fly downward as easily and become trapped.
+These traps should be cleaned or replaced at least once a week so that any eggs laid within the trap are not given a chance to move to the adult stage.
+You can download this sophisticated trap from TALC, made with 3 upcycled plastic 2-litre bottles.